A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Related Work

-\textbf{Path-based KG Reasoning.} Another line of work uses multi-hop paths to synthesize information for predicting the missing facts in a KG.
-DeepPath \citep{xiong-etal-2017-deeppath} and MINERVA \citep{das2018go} formulate it as sequential decision making problem and use reinforcement learning to search paths to the target entity.
-For our retriever module, we use MINERVA as one of the baseline methods. \citet{yang2017differentiable} and \citet{sadeghian2019drum} use inductive logic programming to learn logical rules from KGs.
-Though these approaches are interpretable, they suffer from relatively poor performance compared to embedding based KG link prediction methods.
-Our proposed framework can utilize the subgraphs generated by these approaches for improved performance.
+\textbf{Path-based KG Reasoning.} Another line of work uses multi-hop paths to synthesize information for predicting the missing facts in a KG\@.
+DeepPath \citep{xiong-etal-2017-deeppath} and MINERVA \citep{das2018go} formulate it as a sequential decision-making problem and use reinforcement learning to search paths to the target entity.
+For the retriever module, we use MINERVA as one of the baseline methods.
+Neural LP \citep{yang2017differentiable} and DRUM \citep{sadeghian2019drum} use inductive logic programming to learn logical rules from KGs, which are used to weight different paths.
+Though these approaches are interpretable, they suffer from relatively poor performance compared to embedding-based KG link prediction methods.
+Our proposed framework can utilize the subgraphs generated by these approaches for improved performance.\\

-\textbf{Transformers for Graph ML Tasks.} Transformers based models have seen widespread interest in the field of graph ML. \citet{dwivedi2021generalization} use Transformer-like self-attention for neighborhood aggregation. \citet{dwivedi2020benchmarking, kreuzer2021rethinking, kim2022pure} introduce positional encodings (PE) as an inductive bias for graph structure.
-Heterogeneous Graph Transformer \cite{yao2020heterogeneous} uses a encoder-decoder architecture for AMR-to-text generation.
-These approaches share the same limitation of aggregation over the whole graph, leading to poor scalability.